Workday/canvas-kit/COMPOUND_COMPONENTS.md

 ## What is a compound component?

-It is a way of describing a complex component by simultaneously describing sub-components.
-A compound component is made up of a few different parts.
+Compound components is a pattern in which components are used together in such a way that describes a higher level of abstraction.
+A desktop computer is composed of many components that can be serviced and configured individually.
+Similarly, a compound component allows simultaneous configuration through access to each sub-component.
+Here are the parts of a compound component:

 * Container component
 * Sub-components
 * Shared model (optional)
 * Behavior hooks (optional)

-A compound component contrasts with a configuration component.
+A compound component contrasts with a configuration component which instead configures from a single interface.
+A configuration component might be like choosing a desktop computer based on stats - how much RAM or how fast the CPU should be or based on what you want to use it for.
+A compound component is more like buying the parts individually and assembling yourself.

 Configuration component:
 ```tsx